bluurryy/cargo-insert-docs/docs/cli.md

       --no-deps                 Don't build documentation for dependencies

 Mode Selection:
-      --check               Runs in 'check' mode, erroring if something is out of date --no-feature-section  Disables inserting the feature documentation into the crate documentation --no-crate-section    Disables inserting the crate documentation into the readme
+      --check  Runs in 'check' mode, erroring if something is out of date

 Error Behavior:
       --strict                  Error when a section is missing